../

 A random game of Battlesnake

 What you see are 4 players playing a game of snake.
 The only difference here is that each snake is controlled by a different AI, each likely developed by a different developer.
 Mine is the controlling the red snake, it's called Shapeshifter.
 In 2022, Shapeshifter was arguably the strongest snake AI in the world, winning more than 50% of all official competitions that year.
-As an aside, I am also quite confident that no human could compete with the top snake AIs at this point, though I don't know whether anyone has seriously tried ;)
+This article will be a small postmortem on how Shapeshifter was built, focusing mostly on a few key innovations.

 The Basics